Skip to content

 1. Too low for tall side sleepers

-This is the most consistent negative theme in aggregated reviews.
+This is the most consistent negative theme in detailed reviews.
 The Casper's low-to-medium loft is a deliberate design choice for versatility, but it creates a problem for taller side sleepers (roughly 5'10" and above) with broader shoulders.
 The gap between shoulder and head is simply too large for the Casper to fill properly, and the inner core — while supportive — doesn't add enough height.
 Tall side sleepers frequently report folding the pillow or stacking it with a second pillow, which defeats the purpose of the design.

 2. Not adjustable